divyanshchg007/fresh-convective-cloud-detection/README.md

 ### Prerequisites

-Ensure you have Python 3.x installed.
-You can download it from [python.org](https://www.python.org/downloads/).
+Ensure you have Python 3.6+ installed.

 ### Dependencies